 I was raised in Chatham, NJ, where my mother still works as a psychoanalyst.
 My father lives in the Philadelphia area and runs Cort Consulting Group.
 My step-father is the author of Seeking Degrees of Freedom and the woodworker of Engrained Wood Art.
 My sister Elizabeth and her husband Mike live in Washington DC.
 I also have a half-brother and a bunch of step-siblings scattered around.

 I married my wife Jane on the tenth anniversary of us being together.
 Jane is a graduate student in Biological Anthropology at Yale University working with David Watts.

 I earned my private pilot license in 2005.
-I’m a little rusty now (flying is an expensive hobby, and I haven’t had the luxury recently), but I’m looking forward to getting back into it if I ever get the money and time.
+I’m a little rusty now, but I’m looking forward to getting back into it if I ever get the money and time.

 I love to ski (and occasionally snowboard).
-Whenever I get a chance, I try to head up to Vermont for some quick skiing.
+Whenever I get a chance, I try to find a good mountain and hit the glades.